passchieri/CarND-Vehicle-Detection/writeup.md

 Then, in "Pipeline definition" I implement an initialization function, to (re)set all global parameters used, and a pipeline function.

-The pipeline function contains 2 optimizations:
+The pipeline function contains 3 optimizations:
 1. To optimize tuning speed, a parameter `ratio` is used.
 This is the ratio between number of frames in the video, and number of frames analysed.
 So if ratio=1, all frames are analysed, but if ratio=25, only 1 frame per second (25 Hz video) is analysed.
 In that way, I can go through the complete video and sample only a subset of the images.
 This greatly speeds up tuning times
+2. The second optimization is to use heatmaps based on a weight value for every window with a detected vehicle.
+In line 76 of `find_cars` the weight is calculated best on the value of `svc.decision_function` multiplied by the scale of the window being search.
+The decision_function gives a measure about the reliability of the classifier itself.
+I decided to add the scale, as the detections of large cars seem to be more reliable and to contain less false positives.
-2. The second optimization is to reduce false positives, and to stabalize the detected bounding boxes.
+3. The third optimization is to reduce false positives, and to stabalize the detected bounding boxes.
 The global parameter `roling` determines over how many heatmaps from consequetive frames an integrated heatmap is generated.
 A threshold `roling_threshold` on the integrated heatmap is specified, similar to the threshold on the heatmap of the individual frames.

-The roling average works best after a normal threshold is applied per heatmap, and a threshold is applied to the roling average to filter out false positives.
+To tune the threshold on the heatmaps generated from the weights, I have taken snapshots of several examples with false positives when the weights are not used.
+For these, I run the car search and apply different thresholds to the heatmap to see when the false positives are rejected, but the actual vehicles are kept in.
+By doing so, I settled the threshold at 0.25 for the individual heatmaps.
+![][heatmapsearch]

 If the roling average is done over too many frames, the bounding box starts lagging behind.
 Therefore, I fixed the roling average over 10 frames, and a threshold of 0.1.
+Note, that the heatmaps in the roling average are not just summed, but actually averaged.
+Furthermore, because weights are used, the threshold value itself is rather small.

-A example from the final pipeline is shown below
+A example from the final pipeline is shown below.

 ![][final]